-Democrats block Gorsuch, Trump's Supreme Court pick
+Republicans go 'nuclear' to shut down Senate block of top court pick Gorsuch

-Republicans failed on Thursday to end a Democratic bid to block a U.S. Senate confirmation vote on President Donald Trump’s Supreme Court nomination but were poised to quickly resort to a rule change dubbed the “nuclear option” to allow approval of Neil Gorsuch a day later.
+Senate Republicans on Thursday crushed a Democratic blockade of President Donald Trump’s U.S. Supreme Court nominee in a fierce partisan brawl, approving a rule change dubbed the “nuclear option” to allow for conservative judge Neil Gorsuch’s confirmation by Friday.

-With ideological control of the nation’s highest court at stake in the fierce political showdown, the Senate held a vote to end debate on Gorsuch’s nomination and move toward a Friday vote to confirm him to the lifetime post.
+With ideological control of the nation’s highest court at stake, the Republican-led Senate voted 52-48 along party lines to change its long-standing rules in order to prohibit a procedural tactic called a filibuster against Supreme Court nominees.
+That came after Republicans failed by a 55-45 tally to muster the 60-vote super-majority needed to end the Democratic filibuster that had sought to deny Gorsuch confirmation to the lifetime post.

 Read also: Gorsuch battle pulls back the curtain on demise of U.S. Senate

-But with the 55-45 tally, Republicans fell short of the 60-vote super-majority needed to overcome the Democratic procedural tactic called a filibuster and proceed to a vote in which senators could confirm him by a simple majority.

-Republicans were set to immediately move to hold a vote on changing long-standing Senate rules in order to prohibit filibusters against Supreme Court nominees.

-The rule change, which requires a simple majority, has been dubbed the “nuclear option” because it has been considered an extreme break with Senate traditions, and Trump has encouraged McConnell to “go nuclear.”
+The Senate paved the way for senators to confirm Gorsuch by simple majority.
 Republicans control the Senate 52-48.

-Republicans said Gorsuch would be confirmed on Friday one way or the other.
+The rule change has been dubbed the “nuclear option” because it has been considered an extreme break with Senate traditions, and Trump has encouraged McConnell to “go nuclear.”

-“This will be the first and last partisan filibuster of the Supreme Court,” Republican Senate Majority Leader Mitch McConnell said on the Senate floor on Thursday ahead of the vote.
+“This will be the first and last partisan filibuster of the Supreme Court,” Republican Senate Majority Leader Mitch McConnell said on the Senate floor, accusing Democrats of trying to inflict political damage on Trump and to keep more conservatives from joining the high court.

 “In 20 or 30 or 40 years, we will sadly point to today as a turning point in the history of the Senate and the Supreme Court, a day when we irrevocably moved further away from the principles our founders intended for these institutions: principles of bipartisanship, moderation and consensus,” Senate Democratic leader Chuck Schumer said on the Senate floor.

+Schumer ridiculed McConnell’s contention that the Democratic action was unprecedented, noting that the Republican-led Senate last year refused to consider Democratic former President Barack Obama’s nomination of appellate judge Merrick Garland for the same high court seat that Trump elected Gorsuch to fill.

-Senate confirmation of Gorsuch, 49, would restore the nine-seat court’s 5-4 conservative majority, enable Trump to leave a lasting imprint on America’s highest judicial body and fulfill a top campaign promise by the Republican president.
+Senate confirmation of Gorsuch, 49, would restore the nine-seat court’s 5-4 conservative majority, enable Trump to leave an indelible mark on America’s highest judicial body and fulfill a top campaign promise by the Republican president.
+Gorsuch could be expected to serve for decades.

+The nine-seat Supreme Court has had a vacancy since conservative Justice Antonin Scalia died in February 2016.

-Republicans have called him superbly qualified for the job and one of the most distinguished appellate judges on the bench, and they blamed the Democrats for politicizing the confirmation process.
+Republicans have called Gorsuch superbly qualified and one of the most distinguished appellate judges on the bench, and they blamed the Democrats for politicizing the confirmation process.

-Democrats accuse Gorsuch of being so conservative as to be outside the judicial mainstream, favoring corporate interests over ordinary Americans in legal opinions, and displaying insufficient independence from Trump.
+Democrats accused Gorsuch of being so conservative as to be outside the judicial mainstream, favoring corporate interests over ordinary Americans in legal opinions, and displaying insufficient independence from Trump.

 “This isn’t really about the nominee anyway,” McConnell said.
-“The opposition to the this particular nominee is more about the man who nominated him and the party he represents than the nominee himself.”
+“The opposition to this particular nominee is more about the man who nominated him and the party he represents than the nominee himself.”

-Democrats expressed anger that the Senate, under McConnell’s guidance, refused last year to consider Democratic former President Barack Obama’s nomination of appellate judge Merrick Garland to fill the same high court vacancy that Trump elected Gorsuch to fill.
-The nine-seat Supreme Court has had a vacancy since conservative Justice Antonin Scalia died in February 2016.

 ’THE FALLOUT’

 “The nuclear option was used by Senator McConnell when he stopped Merrick Garland.
-What we face today is the fallout,” Democratic Senator Richard Durbin said on the Senate floor.
+What we face today is the fallout,” Democratic Senator Richard Durbin added on the Senate floor.

 McConnell blamed the escalation of fights over judicial nominees on the Democrats and their opposition starting three decades ago to nominees made by Republican former Presidents Ronald Reagan and George W. Bush.